So you’ve set a date for a Safe Zone Project train-the-trainer visit. Hooray!

 Supplies for the training

 We need flipcharts/easels and many colors of markers.
-Two sticky flipcharts with easels is good, three is best.
+Two sticky flipcharts with easels is good, three is even better.
 Masking tape for flipcharts that aren’t sticky also works.

 Other supplies we will need for the workshop: